chrisxfire/chrisxfire.github.io/private/cll.md

 # Chronic Lymphcytic Leukemia (CLL)
 - Type of blood cancer
-- Most common type of leukemia in aduls in Western countries
+- Most common type of leukemia in adults in Western countries
 - Tends to be harder to cure than acute leukemia
 - A cancer of B lymphocytes, which normally make antibodies that fight infection
   - Because of the CLL, the B lymphocytes don't work as they should